Turtel216/Vera/README.md

 ## Language Overview

-Vera is a dynamically typed interpreted procedural programming language.
+Vera is a dynamically typed interpreted Object Oriented programming language.
 Each statement has to end with a semicolone ( ; ).
-Vera does not allow global variables or nested procedures
+Vera does not allow nested procedures

 ### Comments